Rlocksley/DNMC/README.md

 the .train() methode generates random sequences between 0 and 1 , and trains the Network for the copy function.

-You can also use an LSTM Network but its better to use  a FeedForwardController so that you can be sure that it is external Memory which is working.
+You can also use an LSTM Network but its better to use  a FeedForwardController so that you can be sure that it is the external Memory which is working.

 I think its  fascinating that the hidden layers of the controller can be smaller than the input_size and output_size and it still can manage to learn the copy function.